Qiskit/qiskit-addon-cutting/INSTALL.rst

 Running some Examples
 ^^^^^^^^^^^^^^^^^^^^^
-From inside the ``circuit_knitting_toolbox`` repository, open a `Jupyter Notebook <https://jupyter.org/install>`__, navigate to the tutorials, and open a Jupyter Notebook instance.
+From inside the ``circuit_knitting_toolbox`` repository, open a `Jupyter Notebook <https://jupyter.org/install>`__, navigate to the tutorials, open a Jupyter Notebook instance, and start experimenting with CKT!

 .. code::